-- by pressing the button 1 to unlock the doors; - by opening a front door (vehicle stationary).
+- by pressing the door unlocking button 1. - by opening a front door (vehicle stationary).

 NB: if a door is opened or closed, it will automatically lock again when the vehicle reaches a speed of 6 mph (10 km/h).

 Activating/deactivating the function